How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each mL contains desmopressin acetate 4 µg (equivalent to 3.6 µg free base) in an isotonic sterile and pyrogen-free water solution, for IV, IM, or SC administration.
+Each mL contains desmopressin acetate 4 µg (equivalent to 3.6 µg free base) in an isotonic sterile and pyrogen-free water solution, for intravenous (into a vein), intramuscular (into a muscle), or subcutaneous (under the skin) administration.

 How should I use this medication?